alantnk/bookstore/README.md

 - `docker-compose down`: to remove all containers

 ## Flow
+- /accounts/signup/ - Register new user
-- /admin - Create users, books and reviews
+- /admin - Create books and reviews
 - /books - List books (protected).
 Add permission 'Can read all books' in django admin
 - /books/\<uuid\> - Show book details
 - /books/search/?q=foo - Search books by title __or__ author